 Alternative Valentine's Day Gifts

 If you want to think outside the box, consider shopping for new electronics in February.
-You won't find the best deals of the year this month, but that doesn't mean they're not worth checking out.
+You won't find the best deals of the year that month, but that doesn't mean they're not worth checking out.

-Valentine's Day Pitfalls to Avoid
+Pitfalls to Avoid During Valentine's Day Sales

 Flower retailers also tend to tack on extra fees for delivery in February, and sometimes there will be additional holiday delivery fees.
 These fees may not be obvious until you reach the checkout page, so pay attention to your total before you order.
 If fees put you over your budget, think about alternative gift options.